There are twelve hotels in downtown Las Vegas. And here I’m talking about the safe, walk able, tourist area of downtown.

 (Additional articles: Stay on the Las Vegas Strip or on Fremont Street downtown?).

-Formerly the Lady Luck back in the day, the brand new Downtown Grand opened in October of 2013 after the completion of a reported $100 million in renovation.
+Formerly the Lady Luck back in the day, the Downtown Grand opened in October of 2013 after the completion of a reported $100 million in renovation.

-Another notable feature of the Downtown Grand is its pretty rooftop pool/bar/restaurant area called “Picnic.”
-Other than the Golden Nugget, it’s the nicest pool area in downtown Las Vegas.
+Another notable feature of the Downtown Grand is its pretty rooftop pool/bar/restaurant area called the Citrus Grand Pool Deck.
+Other than the Golden Nugget, and Circa Las Vegas, it’s the nicest pool area in downtown Las Vegas.